annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 At the moment only attributes for the objects are supported, i.e. geometry specific ones are not (apart from the `stream` property).
-Attributes can be static (specified in the `objects` key) or dynamic (specified in the `object_data` for the object in the frame) and must be allowed by the [task definition](../key_concepts.md#task-definition), if one exists when creating an input from the scene.
+Attributes can be static (specified in the `objects` key) or dynamic (specified in the `object_data` for the object in the frame) and must be allowed by the [task definition](../key_concepts.md#task-definition), if one exists when creating an input from a scene.

+Note that attributes in the form of `relations` and `context` are curre

 ### Frames